perthblank/audit-panel/README.md

 This project gives solution to the code challenge from **Juniper Networks**.
-Toolset include: Javascript, CSS, HTML, jQuery, jQuery-mockjax, Bootstrap and D3.js.
+Toolset include: Javascript, CSS, HTML, jQuery, Bootstrap and D3.js.
 Developed and tested on **Chrome**.

 ----------